MattRogowski/Plugin-Uploader/readme.txt

 Information:
 This plugin will allow you to import a plugin .zip or .php file directly to the ACP and have the files moved to their correct locations.

+Plugins can also be imported directly from the MyBB Mods site.

 For security, a password is required when uploading a plugin.

 It will try and show you screenshots of the plugin if any have been provided.

 If the plugin is from the MyBB Mods site, it will check that the version you are uploading is the latest version, and if it's not, will give you the download URL for the newer version.
+It will also check for new versions on the plugins list.

 Allows you to delete all the files for a plugin (if the plugin was uploaded with this plugin uploader).